opendocsg/slw-judgments-backfill/2015_SGHC_129/report.md

 4       The Bills arose from disc iplinary proc eedings against Dr Lim.
 She was c harged and found guilty on 94 c harges of professional misc onduc t in respec t of one and the same patient.
 The first 83 c harges were for allegedly invoic ing the patient medic al fees that were far in exc ess of and disproportionate to the servic es rendered by Dr Lim and her medic al team.
 The remaining 11 c harges were for allegedly invoic ing the patient medic al fees that were far in exc ess of and disproportionate to the servic es rendered as well as falsely representing that suc h fees had been invoic ed by and/or would be payable to c ertain named doc tors, when Dr Lim knew or ought to have known that suc h representation was not true bec ause she had added a signific ant and undisc losed markup to the ac tual fees c harged by those doc tors.

-5       Although the disc iplinary proc eedings against Dr Lim are not the same as the usual c ivil or c riminal proc eedings in the High Court, it is c ommon ground that in taxing the c osts of a party to suc h proc eedings, the c ourt will have regard to all the relevant c irc umstanc es and, in partic ular, to the fac tors stipulated in O 59 Appendix 1 of the Rules of Court (Cap 322, R5, 2014 Rev Ed) (see _Shorvon Simon v Singapore Medical Council_ [2006] 1 SLR(R) 182 (“ _Shorvon_ ”) at [19]).
+5       Although the disc iplinary proc eedings against Dr Lim are not the same as the usual c ivil or c riminal proc eedings in the High Court, it is c ommon ground that in taxing the c osts of a party to suc h proc eedings, the c ourt will have regard to all the relevant c irc umstanc es and, in partic ular, to the fac tors stipulated in O 59 Appendix 1 of the Rules of Court (Cap 322, R5, 2014 Rev Ed) (see _Shorvon Simon v Singapore Medical Council_ <span class="citation">[2006] 1 SLR(R) 182</span> (“ _Shorvon_ ”) at [19]).
 The fac tors stipulated in Appendix 1 of O 59, some of whic h overlap, are:

  ( a ) the c omplexity of the item or of the c ause or matter in whic h it arises and the diffic ulty or novelty of the questions involved;